Timeline

 2020 On Monday 23 March the UK went into lockdown and a national emergency was declared.
 Following the outbreak of a dangerous virus called Coronavirus COVID-19 in China that rapidly spread across the world all pubs and restaurants where shut (takeaways could still operate as long as they followed strict hygiene and social distancing rules) and all non-essential shops where shut.
 Everyone was told to only go outside for food, health reasons or work (but only if they cannot work from home), stay 2 metres (6ft) away from other people at all times and wash hands regularly.

-One thought on “Timeline
+2 thoughts on “Timeline

 1. Stan says: